CEED/Laghos/README.md

 ## Performance Timing and FOM

-Each time step in Laghos contains 4 major distinct computations:
+Each time step in Laghos contains 3 major distinct computations:

 1. The inversion of the global kinematic mass matrix (CG H1).
-2. The inversion of the local thermodynamic mass matrices (CG L2).
-3. The force operator evaluation from degrees of freedom to quadrature points (Forces).
+2. The force operator evaluation from degrees of freedom to quadrature points (Forces).
-4. The physics kernel in quadrature points (UpdateQuadData).
+3. The physics kernel in quadrature points (UpdateQuadData).

-By default Laghos is instrumented to report the total execution times and rates, in terms of millions of degrees of freedom (megadofs), for each of these computational phases.
+By default Laghos is instrumented to report the total execution times and rates, in terms of millions of degrees of freedom per second (megadofs), for each of these computational phases.
+(The time for inversion of the local thermodynamic mass matrices (CG L2) is also reported, but that takes a small part of the overall computation.)

 Laghos also reports the total rate for these major kernels, which is a proposed **Figure of Merit (FOM)** for benchmarking purposes.
 Given a computational